YahooArchive/mojito-shaker/docs/shaker_usage.rst

 Include/Exclude/Replace
 -----------------------
-If the default directory-based rollup behavior is not desirable, or, if the assets directory is non-conforming, it's still possible to configure rollups using the include, exclude and replace settings.
+If the default directory-based rollup behavior is not desirable, or if the assets directory is non-conforming, it's still possible to configure rollups using the include, exclude and replace settings.

 - ``include`` - Include one or more paths or files.
 (Useful for mojit- and application-level configuration.)
 - ``exclude`` - Exclude one or more paths or files.
 (Useful for application-level configuration.)